cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 ## Opening the Homebrew Launcher

 1. Turn on your Wii U console
+  - If prompted, **do not** format any USB devices through the Wii U
+1. Ensure that the title you want to dump has the latest update and any relevant DLC installed
+  - Some games, such as Breath of the Wild, require an update to be functional in Cemu
 1. Launch the internet browser and open `wiiuexploit.xyz`
 1. Tap `Run Homebrew Launcher!`
   - If your console freezes for more than 10 seconds, hold down the Power button for 4 seconds and reboot